What is a cash advance on a credit card?

 When a cardholder uses their credit card to get a cash advance, that amount is then added to their credit card balance.
 A credit card cash advance is different from getting cash using a debit card, which takes the funds from a person’s bank account.

-Keep in mind that credit card cash advances typically come with higher interest rates than typical credit card purchases do.
+Credit card cash advances typically come with higher interest rates than typical credit card purchases.
 They generally also involve fees.
-So before getting a credit card cash advance, it may help to understand how much you’ll likely owe after interest and fees.
+So, before getting a credit card cash advance, make sure you understand how much you’ll owe after interest and fees.

 How to get a cash advance on a credit card

-Depending on your credit card issuer, you may be able to get money through a cash advance in these ways:
+Depending on the credit card issuer, you may be able to get a cash advance by visiting your bank, withdrawing money at an ATM or writing a convenience check.
+Here’s a closer look at how these options work:

-• At a bank or credit union: Have a representative at a bank or credit union transact a cash advance using your credit card.
+• Bank or credit union: Have a representative at a bank or credit union transact a cash advance using your credit card.

-• At an ATM: Insert your card at an ATM, enter your PIN and follow the instructions on the ATM screen.
+• ATM: Insert your card at an ATM, enter your PIN and follow the instructions on the screen.

-• With a convenience check: If you’ve been given checks, sometimes called convenience checks, by your credit card issuer, you can fill one out, naming yourself as the payee.
-You can then either cash it or deposit it at your bank or other financial institution.
-But be sure to read the terms and conditions related to using convenience checks before choosing that option.
+• Convenience check: When you get a new credit card in the mail, your issuer may also send you blank convenience checks.
+You can fill out one of these checks and name yourself as the payee to get a cash advance.
+Then, you can either cash it or deposit it at your bank or other financial institution.
+But be sure to read the terms and conditions related to using convenience checks before choosing this option.

 Cash advance limits: How much can you withdraw using your credit card?